 Week 6 Meditation:

-Please alternate between the Inner Critic Meditation or The Dad Protocol Meditation and the Heart Breathing Meditation from day to day.
+Please alternate between the Inner Critic Meditation or the DAD Protocol Meditation and the Heart Breathing Meditation from day to day.

 IN THIS LESSON